space150/spaceBase/scss/README.md

 ## Variables

 Global variables are kept in the `_vars.scss` partial.
 This includes things like base font styles, colors, breakpoints, and some misc. sizing measurements.
 All of these variables are used throughout most of the partials.
 There are a few spots where having some "local" variables are helpful for math and reuse in that particular section.
-These variables I've prefixed with an underscore so you know that those variables aren't used outside that partial.
+These variables have been prefixed with an underscore so you know that those variables aren't used outside that partial.

 ## The Grid